 Day 1 | Soraypampa

-The only options are in person.
-We stayed at backpacker Humantay which was 80 soles per person for a personal pod which included dinner and breakfast.
+Most options are in person.
+We stayed at Backpacker Humantay which was 80 soles per person for a personal pod which included dinner and breakfast.

 Day 2 | Chawallay